Ted McKinney: U.S. Department of Agriculture

 In July 2017, President Donald Trump nominated McKinney to be the under secretary of agriculture for trade and foreign agricultural affairs.
 At the time of his nomination, McKinney had been serving as director of the Indiana State Department of Agriculture.
 He was confirmed unanimously by the United States Senate on October 3, 2017.
-McKinney is the first person to hold the post of Under Secretary of Agriculture for Trade and Foreign Agricultural Affairs since the position was created by Congress in 2014.
+McKinney was the inaugural holder of the post of Under Secretary of Agriculture for Trade and Foreign Agricultural Affairs since the position was created by Congress in 2014.

 At his confirmation hearing, McKinney said he anticipated "investing significant time in many foreign countries...building trust, opening doors for farmers and processors, removing trade barriers, and otherwise being what I hope to be known as: a high-trust and high-delivery person of our ag portfolio."
-Secretary Sonny Perdue said McKinney will "wake up every morning seeking to sell more American agricultural products in foreign markets."
+Secretary Sonny Perdue said McKinney would "wake up every morning seeking to sell more American agricultural products in foreign markets."

 In November 2017, McKinney traveled to India on his first international trade mission.
-The 50-person trade delegation, which sought to advance the trade policy relationship between the U.S. and India, held over 465 business to business meetings while abroad.
+The 50-person trade delegation, which sought to advance the trade policy relationship between the U.S. and India, held over 465 business to business meetings.

-In September 2019, during a speech to the National Farmers Union, when talking about the trade war between China and US, McKinney called Chinese leader Xi Jinping a "communist zealot" and "very much in the spirit of Mao Zedong".
+In September 2019, during a speech to the National Farmers Union, when talking about Trump's trade war with China, McKinney called General Secretary of the Chinese Communist Party Xi Jinping a "communist zealot" and "very much in the spirit of Mao Zedong".
 McKinney also criticized Chinese government's crackdown on church attendance, quoting the report by the diplomatic representatives of the Department's Foreign Agricultural Service in China.